Schmalkalden is an attractive and historically interesting small town on the southern edge of the Thuringian Forest.

 One of the reasons that the town grew where it did was the proximity to rich veins of iron ore.
 This led to Schmalkalden becoming known for its handcrafted cutlery and tools in the Middle Ages and the subsequent prosperity to the fine artisan buildings which have now been restored in the historic town centre.

 A self-guided walking tour of the attractive old timbered buildings and squares would take around an hour.
 Many of them date back to the 15th and 16th centuries and Luther's house, where he stayed during the historic meeting and finished his articles, can still be seen near the centre.

 Above the town centre is the impressive Wilhelmsburg Palace, a Renaissance residence built in the 16th century for the rulers of Hesse with its own museum.

-The tourist office is located just around the corner from the main square in the centre of Schmalkalden.
+The tourist office in Schmalkalden is located just around the corner from the main square in the centre of the town.
 It is open every day of the week, although at the weekends in the winter months the office is only open in the morning and at lunchtime: